1,000+ Opportunities

 removed by RO --> Superintendent's Initiatives Meeting Minutes & Schedule California School Dashboard Common Core State Standards English Language Development Standards Financial Allocations & Apportionments High School Equivalency Tests High School Graduation Requirements Kindergarten in California Social and Emotional Learning Accountability - School Performance Career Technical Education Disaster and Emergency Management California School Directory Language Access Complaint School and District Reports Accessibility Certification © California Department of Education

-Based on current listing details, eligibility includes: California school districts, county offices of education, and community-based organizations operating before/after school programs Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: California school districts, county offices of education, and community-based organizations operating before/after school programs.
+Confirm the full requirements in the official notice before applying.